 As for entertaining posts, maximize interactive content that will engage your audience, Polls are a good choice.
 Ask them what their top lockdown grocery essentials, top exercise tips, top songs they are listening to or maybe how they’re coping with the lockdown situation

 Social media is now a given in every marketing plan, don’t just settle for settle for a winning business page or fan page.
 Think about the first tip: know your audience.
 People are not able to go out and engage in the personal way we would all like to at the moment.
 So with that in mind, they will almost certainly be craving for some sort of community engagement.
 If you can provide that sense of fellowship and belongingness, then engagement with your customers and clients will increase.
 One effective way to provide that experience is to create your own social media group.

 It will be better if the group is created around the lifestyle or advocacy your brand represents, rather than the brand itself.
 People don’t like to be sold to, especially during a time of crisis.
 However, they will most definitely support your finance company if you give them exclusive advice on how to best use their money during the crisis, or a garage giving them advice how to look after their car during this time, or a builder providing insight in to how best to do small DIY jobs.

-Times are changing, normal will be a lot different to what it was before and so should your marketing strategy.
+Times are changing, normal will be a lot different to what it was before and so should your digital marketing strategies.
 Re-evaluate your plan and incorporate these current strategies.
 The outbreak will hopefully be over in in a few more weeks, however what you decide to do here now can surely bring a significant impact to your business in the long-run.

+Targeting the B2B market is only slightly different to marketing direct to consumers.
 Apparently it takes 3 weeks or 21 days to form a habit.
 Use this Corona down time to start a good habit for your business.
 Here are six quick wins that will help any business if you are targeting other businesses or commercial enterprises as customers